Abhi-coder-crypto/plotv4/replit.md

   - Classification badges (blue for Inquiry, orange for Important) in leads table
   - Admin-only visibility of "Added By" column for oversight and tracking
   - Integration of LeadInterest with BuyerInterest for comprehensive tracking
 - **Call Logging System**: Salespersons can log call activities for assigned leads with call status, duration, notes, and next follow-up dates.
-All call logs are visible to admins in the analytics dashboard with real-time updates.
 When logging a call with a next follow-up date, the lead's follow-up date is automatically updated.
 - **Notification System**: Real-time notification bell for salespersons showing missed follow-ups.
 Badge displays count of overdue leads, dropdown shows detailed list with lead information.
 Notifications refresh every minute and clear on logout.
-- **Navigation Structure**: Clean admin navigation with "Credentials" (renamed from "Salespersons") for user management and dedicated "Salesperson Performance" link for detailed performance analytics.
+- **Navigation Structure**: Simple admin navigation with Dashboard, Leads, Performance, Credentials, Projects & Plots, and Settings.
+Salesperson navigation shows Dashboard, My Leads, and Plots only.
-- **Data Export**: CSV/Excel export functionality for analytics and filtered lead data.
+- **Data Export**: CSV/Excel export functionality for filtered lead data.

 ## External Dependencies